i-on-project/core/README.md

 ==============

 You may execute repetitive procedures running one command using only `Docker` + [Docker compose](https://docs.docker.com/compose/) (Docker does not ship with `docker-compose`, so you'll have to install it separately).
-The `compose` configuration files are used to automate these procedures such as setting up a database and building (/running) the server, running the integration tests, deploying, and so on without the need to manually build or install any dependencies (e.g. OpenJDK).
+The `compose` configuration files are used to automate procedures such as setting up a database and building (/running) the server, running the integration tests, deploying, and so on without the need to manually build or install any dependencies (e.g. OpenJDK).

 ```sh
 $ # Run the integration tests and exit